MarcJAndersen/poc-analysis-results-metadata/README.md

     [2016-05-22 16:16:07] Config     INFO  Register: /arm
     [2016-05-22 16:16:08] Server     INFO  Started 2016/05/22 16:16:08 CEST on port 3030

+A windows CMD script to start Jena Fuseki is stored in (res-ttl/poc-fuseki-server.cmd).

 To test Fuseki, open a browser window and goto (http://localhost:3030/).
 The browser should show the main screen for Fuseki.